There are many types of letters, for example:

 RULE - When using the expression

-"Looking forward to" remember that if this is followed by a verb the verb needs to be with ing
+"Looking forward to" remember that if this is followed by a verb the verb needs to be

 I am looking forward to meeting you.